OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-15-OpenDreamKit-accepted.md

 time!
 This is great; whenever this will happen we will be able reprioritize the resources to whatever emerging needs that will arise.

-Ultimately, this project belongs to the community [Get involved](http://opendreamkit.org/)!
+Ultimately, this project belongs to the community.
+[Get involved](http://opendreamkit.org/)!